Condon, Oregon: Arts and culture

 Condon hosts special events throughout the year including Robert Burns Day in January, the Tumbleweed Basketball Tournament in March, the Fabulous 4 July, and the Fall Festival in November.

 The Gilliam County Historical Museum complex at Burns Park along Route 19 includes several restored buildings, including a train depot, caboose, church, barber shop, jail, school house, and the Silas A. Rice Log House, which is listed on the National Register of Historic Places.

-Historic Condon is also a haven for local artists with periodic art shows occurring in the community.
+Condon is also a haven for local artists with periodic art shows occurring in the community.

-Historic Condon has a 9-hole golf course and swimming pool operated by the City of Condon.
-A movie theater that was recently purchased by the Condon Arts Council and will be restored.
+Condon has a 9-hole golf course and swimming pool operated by the City of Condon.
+A movie theater that was recently purchased by the Condon Arts Council and will be restored into an event space.
 The Oregon Frontier Chamber of Commerce hosts a Summer Concert series in the City Park and upper Main Street.
 There is also a game-bird reserve, recreational ranches, and hunting lodges nearby.